jocardelle/historic_lulc_ag_lab/README.md

 1. Georeferencing: Historical maps from 1958, 1969, 1977, and 1984 are georeferenced using Quad-G+ to align them with real-world coordinates
 2. Digitization: The `polygon_digitization.ipynb` notebook processes the georeferenced maps
 3. Processing: The `plotting.ipynb` notebook combines individual quads into a single shapefile for analysis and visualization
+4. Cleaning: The `clean_up_testing/` folder contains initial explorations of polygon cleaning methods to remove noise and artifacts from digitized field boundaries

 The `excel_map_info` folder contains Excel sheets with coordinate and metadata information for each map, which is used during both georeferencing and digitization to ensure spatial accuracy.